JakobLS/portfolio-website/README.md

 # Portfolio Website

-A simple portfolio website showcasing some projects I've worked on.
+Portfolio website showcasing some of my work.